tsugumi-sys/SA-ConvLSTM-Pytorch/README.md

 ![sa-convlstm](fig/sa-convlstm.png)

-The above figure is SAM-ConvLSTM formulation process. alpha_{h} in is used for visualizing attention maps in evaluation (`evaluate/`).
+The above figure is SAM-ConvLSTM formulation process. alpha_{h} in the figure is used for visualizing attention maps in evaluation (`evaluate/`).